orsett0/meta-writer/README.md

 ## License

-This software is licensed under the Apache 2.0 license - Copyright 2023 Alessio Orsini <alessiorsini.ao@proton.me>.
+This software and all the file in this repository, unless otherwise specified, is licensed under the Apache 2.0 license - Copyright 2023 Alessio Orsini <alessiorsini.ao@proton.me>.
 The full text of the license is located in the file [LICENSE](./LICENSE)

 The file `samples/service-login.oga` and its different encodings are licensed under the GPLv2, by The Pidgin developers.
 The file `service-login.oga` is part of the package [https://cgit.freedesktop.org/sound-theme-freedesktop/](sound-theme-freedesktop).
 The full text of the license is located in the file [LICENSE.gpl-v2](./LICENSE.gpl-v2)